General Terms and Conditions of Use

 6. Applicable Law - Disputes

-These General Terms and Conditions of Use are governed by and interpreted in accordance with French law.
+These General Terms and Conditions of Use are governed by and interpreted in accordance with French law, but certain specific mandatory local rules may apply.

 You remain free to accept or decline such recourse to mediation and, if recourse is made to mediation, each party remains free to accept or decline the solution suggested by the mediator.

-If no amicable solution can be reached and no recourse is made to mediation, all disputes potentially generated by the General Terms and Conditions of Use will be submitted to the jurisdiction of the competent courts pursuant to the French Code of Civil Procedure and the French Consumer Code.
+If no amicable solution can be reached and no recourse is made to mediation, all disputes potentially generated by the General Terms and Conditions of Use will be submitted to the jurisdiction of the competent courts in accordance with applicable law: you or we may refer the case to the courts where you are resident in the UK or you may refer the case to the French courts.